No World, No People: No Problems.

 "...For a long time, I never understood why people would bang their heads against brick walls, and then, I met you."
 Mari rubs her eyes, trying not to cry out of sheer frustration.

 "You're hopeless."
 Deep breaths.
 Deep, deep breaths.
-"What do you mean you can't lift your sword?
+Finally, Mari asks, "What do you mean you can't lift your sword?
 You've been carrying it around for weeks!"

 "Well, yes, but I can't actually wield it," Yuuta replies.
 "Does it look like I have any arm muscle at all?
 The Brotherhood gave it to me solely for intimidation purposes."

 "Do you even know how to fight?"
-Mari asks, exasperated.
-Suddenly, she finds herself regretting more than usual her inability to be anything other than an antagonist.
-These days, villainy is almost the only thing a mage can do without a degree.
+Mari asks, exasperated, regretting her inability to be anything other than an antagonist.
+Villainy is the only thing a mage can do without a degree anymore.

 "...Some," Yuuta says, shrugging.
 The Brotherhood had trained him.
 Kind of.
 A little bit.
-Okay, not all the much, but it was enough to get by on.
+Okay, not all that much, but it was enough to get by.
 He's made it this far, after all.

 "That's enough," Mari exclaims, launching another fireball at him.
 "I'm tired of playing these games with you.
 Face me with all you've got.
 No running away this time."

 "Eek!"
 Yuuta shrieks, barely dodging the attack in time.
 He glares at his singed hair.
 How dare she!
 Doesn't she know how many hours it takes in the morning to make his hair float like that?
-Setting his anger aside, he rolls back toward his sheathed sword and tugs on the handle, praying that for once he may be able to lift it.
-Swoosh.
+Setting his anger aside, he rolls back toward his sheathed sword and tugs on the handle, praying.

 There is a pause.
 For a moment, the two simply stare at the grip in his hand.
 Yuuta stares at the stubby blade, "Did I...Did I break it?"